-Jeremiah assesses the feasibility of a program in a specific community.
-Key questions considered: Is there adequate leadership and an organizational partner?
-What are the possibilities for a lead gift?
+Jeremiah assesses the feasibility of a program in a specific community, asking if there is adequate leadership, organizational partners, or possibilities for lead funding.

-A community moves to planning for a campus when there is critical mass of leadership and funding to launch the project.
-Jeremiah hires local leadership to guide volunteers and work with partners, e.g. housing, education, etc.
+A community moves to planning for a campus or non-residential model when there is critical mass of leadership and funding to launch the project.
+Jeremiah hires local leadership to guide volunteers and work with partners (e.g., housing, education, etc.).

 A community begins building a campus or establishing a home with non-residential programs.
 Staff and programming are added.
 With local leadership, decisions are made regarding a campus building.
 Will a building be co-developed/co-owned?
 How will any partners be involved with the start-up, launch and operation?

 Jeremiah Program is fully operating in a community.
 The focus is on creating sustainability with staff, board, volunteers, and fundraising, as well as on increasing the impact and effectiveness of the program.

 If you are interested in bringing Jeremiah Program to your community, contact , President & CEO.

 615 1st Avenue NE

 Minneapolis, MN 55413